certego/RoutingFilter/docs/index.rst

 * **LESS** - returns True if the value in the specified "key" is less than "value"
 * **GREATER_EQ** - returns True if the value in the specified "key" is greater than or equal to "value"
 * **LESS_EQ** - returns True if the value in the specified "key" is less than or equal to "value"
+* **TYPE_OF** - returns True if the target type is the same of the value.
+Possible types checked are: str, int, bool, list, dict, ip address or mac address

 The filters NETWORK and NOT_NETWORK must be strings containing a valid IP or network address (using CIDR notation), otherwise a ValueError is raised.
 The filters GREATER, LESS, GREATER_EQ, LESS_EQ require float (or float-parsable) values, otherwise a ValueError is raised.